Richmond Virginia and Henrico County rent assistance.

 Non-profit organizations, charity agencies, and churches in Richmond and Henrico County Virginia focus on offering rental assistance to those in need.
-The groups try to prevent evictions.
-Many of the leading organizations to call for information on low income housing, security deposit or emergency rent help are listed below.
+The groups try to prevent evictions as well as homelessness.
+Many of the leading organizations to call for information on low income housing or emergency rent help are listed below.

 The primary focus is on preventing homelessness, so residents who have an eviction notice will usually be able to access any funds that may be available for rental assistance prior to others.
 However all qualified low income, unemployed, and people faced with poverty in the Richmond Virginia area can get some type of housing assistance, even if it is just advice or referrals.
 This is because most of the agencies have details on other government assistance programs or local charities and churches.
-Some of the rental assistance may be offered in cash or grants, and some may be a short term loan.
+Some of the rental or security deposit assistance may be offered in cash or grants, and some may be a short term loan.

 The Salvation Army of Central Virginia, which has a location in Richmond, runs the Financial Aid/EFSP program.
 Each case and applicant to the program will be evaluated with one-on-one interviews.
 Based on the results of this, short term financial assistance can help pay rent or other bills based on an applicants emergency situation.
 You will need an eviction notice for rental assistance.
 Location is 2 W. Grace St. P.O.
 Box 12400, Richmond, VA 23220, phone (804)225-7470